top of page

 Buy Local and Support Small Businesses

 One of the most effective ways to stop supporting giant corporations is to shift your spending to local businesses.
+Supporting local isn’t charity — it’s strategic redistribution of your economic leverage.
 Local shops, farmers markets, and independent artisans often offer products that are fresher, more unique, and sometimes cheaper than big-box stores.
 Walmart's biggest lie is that they always beat everybody else on price.
 Bullshit.
 I personally have to locally owned indie grocery stores where I can and do get much more food for much less money than I used to spend at Walmart.
 Don't be a sucker for slick advertising.

 • Food: Instead of buying packaged crap from large supermarket chains, visit farmers markets or even consider joining a co op if there are any in your area.
 This supports local farmers and reduces the environmental impact of long-distance shipping.